Skip to content

 The only set order is that positive definite projection should come first.
 This is because the other post-processing methods work best with positive definite matrices, and may use positive definite projection internally.

 Aside from this, there is no set canonical order, the closest to a heuristic we can justify is to denoise before detoning.
-As such we provide all permutations of ordering for the last three steps.
+The order is configured as a tuple or vector of step symbols (:pdm, :dn, :dt, :alg), applied left to right.

 PortfolioOptimisers.AbstractMatrixProcessingEstimator Type